TTomasz90/Broadcaster/ReadMe.txt

 IN THE PROCESS OF UPLOADING SERVER TO HEROKU QUIZ PORTION NOT WORKING SENDING MESSAGES AND EMAILLS WILL WORK

-You should see this message if everything is working:

-SERVER listening on localhost port  8080
-CONNECTED to ngrok tunnel https://broadcaster.ngrok.io

-Leave the server running and open another command line window this time in the Broadcaster and Ranker Client folder.
-I packaged the Broadcaster and Ranker java client application as a jar executable.
-In your command line run:

-	$ java -jar Broadcaster.jar

-and to run Ranker use:

-	$ java -jar Ranker.jar

 ***NEW FOR VERSION 0.5.0 RANKER REQUIRES MySQL DATABASE CONNECTION

 Befor using the database features of Ranker you must have an MySql server running.